andreamazz/andreamazz.github.io/source/_posts/2014-04-19-transitioning.markdown

 }
 {% endcodeblock %}

-Now we can take the new animator for a spin, by returning it in the `navigationController:animationControllerForOperation:fromViewController:toViewController:` method.
+Now we can take the new animator for a spin, by returning it in the delegate method:

+`navigationController:animationControllerForOperation:fromViewController:toViewController:`

 Here's the result:

 {% img center /images/posts/2014-04-19/screenshot.gif 'Result' %}

 It's not perfect, but it can be easily tweaked.

 ###The code